-A more complex design of diamonds was woven into the fabric to make original cloth diaper.
+A more complex design of diamonds was woven into the fabric to make original cloth diapers.

 The longer twill pattern is created by crossing more weft threads over the single warp thread and creating an elongated twill weave pattern.

-The herringbone variety of twill is derived from twill and considered to be its own fabric because of the zigzag pattern, known as herringbone.
-The warp and the weft threads are different colors and this makes the pattern more visible in the weave.
+The herringbone variety of twill is derived from twill and is considered to be its own fabric because of the zigzag pattern known as herringbone.
+The warp and weft threads are different colors, making the pattern more visible in the weave.

-As the name suggests, natural twill is made from natural fibres, such as cotton.
-In sewing, natural twill is used to make a twill tape that can be used for stabilization as well as labels.
+As the name suggests, natural twill is made from natural fibers, such as cotton.
+In sewing, natural twill is used to make a twill tape that can be used for stabilization and labels.

 A shaded twill is created by weaving three twills in a particular cycle.
-The cycle moves from using a weft faced weave through to a warp faced weave and interchanging the warp and weft.
-Different bands of color appear and disappear as you repeat the cycle of the pattern.
+The cycle moves from using a weft-faced weave through to a warp-faced weave and interchanging the warp and weft.
+Different bands of color appear and disappear as you repeat the pattern cycle.

 The synthetic twill is made from polyester and other synthetic textiles.
 This is the most common twill fabric used for suit linings.

-This is the most common weave and makes the diagonal pattern that is the recognisable part of the twill weave.
+This is the most common weave, making the diagonal pattern recognizable in the twill weave.

 Uses of Twill Weave

 Twill weave is in demand for a wide variety of manufactured goods.
-The fabric can be made with a high thread count and is used to make bed linen including duvet covers and light blankets.
+The fabric can be made with a high thread count and is used to make bed linen, including duvet covers and light blankets.
 Table linen and other homeware items like curtains and towels are made of twill.
-Some light carpets and rugs and even wall hangings can be made of twill fabrics.
+Some light carpets, rugs, and even wall hangings can be made of twill fabrics.

 There is a twill weave for all seasons:

-Twill weave is durable and versatile and makes up into pants and jeans and jackets too.
-It really is an all-seasons type of fabric.
+Twill weave is durable and versatile and makes up for pants, jeans, and jackets.
+It really is an all-season type of fabric.

 How to Care for Twill Weave

-Twill weave is known for its durability and is easy to take care of.
+Twill Weave is known for its durability and easy to care for.
 It is popular with workers who need hard-wearing outdoor clothing.
-Twill weave fabrics do not crease easily and a quick steam iron or low heat tumble dry is enough to take out the wrinkles.
+Twill weave fabrics do not crease easily; a quick steam iron or low-heat tumble dry is enough to remove the wrinkles.

-Twill is easy to spot clean or throw in the washing machine.
-This makes twill the obvious choice for everyday clothing that needs to be easy to care for.
+Twill is easy to spot, clean, or throw in the washing machine.
+This makes it the obvious choice for everyday clothing that needs to be easy to care for.
 The ability of twill to be an easy-care fabric is what makes it so popular for jeans and chinos.